Dependencies management and project inheritance¶

 Change inherited versions of Helm plugins, tools¶

-The same inheritance method as for the Helmfile
+The same inheritance method as for the Helmfile hooks is supported for the inventory’s helm-plugins

-and tools
+and tools sections.

 If a specific version is not specified, the latest version from the upstream project’s repository will be used.
 In this case, multi-versioning is not supported, and only one version will be downloaded.